Skip to content

 Ducks in factory farming / Image source: PETA Deutschland e.V.

-The aim is to produce as many animal products as possible at the lowest possible cost.
-The purpose of this is, among other things, the industrial production of meat, milk, eggs, leather and fur.
-Our society tends to reject factory farming.
+The goal is to produce as many animal products as possible at the lowest possible cost.
+The purpose is, among other things, the industrial production of meat, milk, eggs, leather and fur.
+In our society, factory farming tends to be rejected.
 However, it is massively supported by consumer behavior.

-Notice: Those involved in factory farming prefer to use the terms "intensive livestock farming" or "modern livestock farming".
-You can see for yourself here whether this form of farming is really modern and should be modern.
+Notice: Those involved in factory farming prefer to use the terms "intensive animal husbandry" or "modern animal husbandry".
+Whether this form of husbandry is really modern and should be modern, you can make up your own mind here.

-We have certainly all seen pictures of cows, pigs or chickens in factory farming.
-But which animals are actually kept in this way?
+We have certainly all seen pictures of cows, pigs or chickens in factory farms.
+But which animals are actually basically kept in this way?
 Here is a brief overview:

-• Cows (dairy cows, fattening cattle and fattening calves)
+• Cows (Dairy cows, beef cattle and veal calves)

 • Pigs (fattening pigs and breeding sows)